Axertin/okami-apclient/README.md

 Contributions are welcome!
 Please:

 1. Fork the repository
-2. Create a feature branch from `develop`
+2. Create a feature branch from `master`
+3. Test your changes
-3. Submit a pull request
+4. Submit a pull request

-### Development Workflow

-- `master`: Stable code and release candidates
-- `develop`: Active development branch
-- Feature branches should be created from `develop`

 ## Project Structure